simplyboo6/Vimtur/README.md

 * Tested on Ubuntu 16.04 & 18.04 64-bit and Windows 10 64-bit.
 * The included compose file comes with a mongodb instance.
 * The keyword search supports quotes ("magic phrase" for sentences and negation (-) on words and sentences).

-## Conversion from V3 to V4.
-From V3 to V4 there's been a move from storing the entire database in memory to moving search capabilities and storage to the database.
-The path of least resistance for this turned out to be MongoDB.
-The frameworks are still in place to add other database types back later, before merging this to master.
-For now, to use this version use utils/export_json.js to export your database from the SQL version and then in the new MongoDB version use utils/import_json.js.
-It is quite likely that when the other database types are re-introduced the structure will be different and this will be necessary for those too.

 ## Docker
 The server can be run as a Docker instance.
 It accepts the following environment variables: